 The word “inspiration” is the noun form of inspire and is derived from the Latin inspirare which means “to blow into or breathe upon.”
 This led to the Middle English word enspiren or “to fill the mind with grace, spirit, etc.” The adjective “inspired” originally was intended to mean “infused with seemingly supernatural influence.”
 Inspiration, the noun used since the Middle Ages is then thought to mean “immediate influence of God or a god.”
 So how did Neptune become the planet of inspiration?
 Through observation of its influence by astrologers as with all the other planets.

 Reading holy books or hearing inspirational sermons are far from the only sources of inspiration.
-At worst, many organised religions set out to brainwash, or by choice people are brainwashed into believing their religion is the only valid one, their faith is the only pathway to God or heaven.
+At worst, many organised religions set out to brainwash, or by choice people are brainwashed into believing their religion is the only valid one, and their faith is the only pathway to God or heaven.
 This belief is then manifested into the worst of situations when “believers” or the “faithful” are told to judge or murder the “non-believers” as expressions of their faith.
 This kind of religious instruction or faith strikes me as coming more from Satan the deceiver than God.
 In many organised religions, the “laws” followed and upheld were created by flawed humans not God, and often were enacted to protect financial assets or control the believers or their behaviour.
 One example of controlling behaviour of religious practitioners is detailed in this interesting article on the history of celibacy for Roman Catholic priests.
+Of course, very few people take their religious views to that kind of fanatical level.

 In astrology, Neptune represents religion and our views of religion and faith and what we believe—Jupiter and the 9th house are also involved but let’s stay with Neptune here.
 For many people, their religious views are often kept private and not just to avoid persecution by non-believers.
 Others decide for themselves that their religion is the horse pulling the cart and will behave in an inhumane fashion.
 Whatever one’s choice of religion, faith or belief system, all are ruled by Neptune in astrology.